networkrunt/NetworkRunt/content/post/afc-integration-with-aruba-netedit/index.md

 title: AFC Integration with Aruba NetEdit
 date: 2021-08-10T10:57:39.354Z
-summary: In this blog post, I will show you how to configure integration between Aruba Fabric Composer and Aruba Netedit.
+summary: In this blog post, I will show you how to configure integration between Aruba Fabric Composer and Aruba NetEdit.
 draft: false
 featured: false
 authors: